 Make the next family movie night an educational night with these 15 Kids’ Black History Movies on Netflix.
 It’s perfect for teachable moments and a great way to engage the kids with important topics.
 Here are just a few films that serve as conversation starters for the kids to discuss African American history.

-15 Black History Movies for Kids on Netflix
+9 Kids Black History Movies on Netflix

-- Barry – A young Barack Obama forges his identity while dealing with race, divergent cultures and ordinary life as a New York City college student.
+A young Barack Obama forges his identity while dealing with race, divergent cultures, and ordinary life as a New York City college student.
 Rated TV-MA (This program is specifically designed to be viewed by adults and therefore may be unsuitable for children under 17. ) –

 This documentary celebrates the 50th anniversary of the Harlem sports program that has inspired countless city kids to become pro basketball players.
 (Watch on Netflix)

 MORE POSTS FOR KIDS ABOUT BLACK HISTORY